Woodsia alpina (Bolton) S.F. Gray

 Ecological characteristics: Ecological relationships in Maine are not well known.

-Synonyms: Former names include Acrostichum alpinum Bolton, Woodsia alpina var. bellii Lawson, and Woodsia glabella var. bellii (Lawson) Lawson.
+Synonyms: Acrostichum alpinum Bolton; Woodsia alpina (Bolton) S.F.
+Gray var. bellii Lawson; Woodsia glabella R. Br. ex Richards. var. bellii (Lawson) Lawson.

 Reason(s) for rarity: At southern limit of its range; suitable habitat rare in Maine.